+There were a number of factors that defined the solution for the facade of the apartment complex.
 First and foremost, it was the picturesque environment in which the complex was to be placed.
-The architects wanted to blend the complex into the environment, but to do it in a modern way.
-Thus, it was decided to go with copper cladding.
-Given its chemical properties, copper will turn green over time, letting the building age elegantly while slowly blending into its surroundings.
+The architects wanted to blend the complex into the environment, but to do it in an interesting contemporary way.
+Thus, it was decided to use copper cladding.
+Given its chemical properties, copper will turn green over time, letting the building blend elegantly into its surroundings with age.

 Using copper was also dictated by the will of the architects to merge the roofs and walls of the buildings.
 In Nõmme, the zoning regulations restrict the volume of buildings to two floors with a half-floor attic.
 Alver Architects used the restriction as a creative form-generating tool.